Teaching the Actuality of Revolution: Critical reviews

 Jesus Jaime-Diaz and Aimée Azul Chávez thought the book challenges activist scholars in academia who perpetuate capitalism.
 They appreciated the book's focus on disrupting capitalist perceptual ecology through the interplay of perception and sensation, providing a rupture in traditional aesthetics.
 The reviewers commended Ford's exploration of pedagogy, unlearning, and the struggles against social inequality.
 They found value in Ford's engagement with various educational theories and theorists, such as Freire, Althusser, and Lefebvre.
 They recognized the importance of the book for educators, practitioners, and scholars as a guide for questioning societal norms and the education system.
 However, they suggested clarifying the book's audience and incorporating layman's terms for complex theoretical concepts, while also emphasizing the need for critical reflection on racialized social class and gender oppression in relation to capital's perceptual ecology.

-Eli J. Pine found judged the book to be a practical exploration of pedagogy, aesthetics, and Marxist methodology.
+Eli J. Pine judged the book to be a practical exploration of pedagogy, aesthetics, and Marxist methodology.
 Ford's emphasis on unlearning, the affectual realm of class struggle, and the cultivation of an "educational modality" resonated with Pine, who appreciated the book's ability to guide readers through complex concepts.
 Pine praised Ford's integration of diverse Marxist traditions and highlighted the book's structure, which included chapters on pedagogy, perceptual ecology, encounters, listening, and the pedagogy of arrhythmia.
 Unlike Boxley, Pine says the book “a welcome contribution to both theory and practice that may well be read on the picket line, in the university classroom, or by a reading group of comrades” (p.
 513).

 Peter McLaren, a leading global Marxist educational scholar who served on Ford's PhD committee, appreciated the book emphasizing its importance in steering the next generation of critical scholars.
 He praised the book for respecting diverse political perspectives and highlighting a commitment to revolutionary struggle as a unifying force.
 McLaren acknowledged Ford's theoretical adaptability, strategic proficiency, and termed the book's conclusion as "perceptual mapping" – a pedagogical model aligned with Fredric Jameson's cognitive mapping but emphasizing multimodality and the sonic.
 He stated this was the first book of Ford's with a satisfying conclusion or a “substantive closing.”
 At the end of his review, McLaren implied Ford's critique of critical intellectuals, particularly the “iconoclastic Henry Giroux,” was too harsh and not comradely enough.